spatie/laravel-medialibrary/docs/introduction.md

 weight: 1
 ---

-Medialibrary is a Laravel 5.1 package that can associate all sorts of files with Eloquent models.
+Medialibrary is a Laravel 5.1+ and Lumen compatible package that can associate all sorts of files with Eloquent models.
 It provides a simple, fluent API to work with.
 Here's a quick example:

 ```php
 $newsItem = News::find(1);